mcclure/snes9x/README.md

 ## How to build for testing

+Install the Cg toolkit from Nvidia's website.

-Open the solution file in win32/ and build and run.
+Then open the solution file in win32/ and build and run.

 ## How to build for install